Install image from Subvert Your Gaze to Meet Mine our year 1 Curator Program exhibition. Courtesy of Aarony Bailey

-We are incredibly excited to present the Twilight Curator Program, a new annual initiative at Twilight Contemporary designed to support and give space to emerging curatorial talent.
+We are incredibly excited to present edition two of the Twilight Curator Program, an annual initiative at Twilight Contemporary aimed at supporting and giving space to emerging curatorial talent.

 The Twilight Curator Program is designed to help provide the knowledge, practical skills, networks, and space needed to thrive in the curatorial art world.
-Each year we will invite one early-career curator to join us, offering the opportunity to develop and deliver an ambitious exhibition proposal from the ground up.
-Open calls for 2026 will be announced in December.
+Each year we will invite one early-career curator / curator collective to join us, offering the opportunity to develop and deliver an ambitious exhibition proposal at the gallery.

 Year 1 Curator: